Your social media profiles give friends, acquaintances and creepy internet strangers an idea of who you are.

 I’d actually recommend that you go ahead and do that right now, before you continue reading this post.
 That way, I can walk you through the steps of viewing, analyzing and working with your backlink profile.

-When it’s ready, follow the next steps here.
+When you’re signed up and ready to go, follow the next steps here.

 Start by meeting your backlink profile!
-It can be found by signing in and heading to the Backlinks tab.
+It can be found by signing in and heading to the Your Links tab.

 Make a Game Plan: How to Analyze Your Backlink Profile